MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-compliance-reports.md

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).

-2. To view a summary report across all Windows 10 feature updates policies:
+2. To view a summary report across all Windows 10 and later feature updates policies:

    - In the admin center, go to **Reports** > **Windows updates**.
 The default view displays the **Summary** tab:
      > [!div class="mx-imgBorder"]
      > ![Enable data collection for Intune](./media/windows-update-compliance-reports/windows-updates-summary.png)

-3. To open the **Windows 10 feature updates** report and view device details for a specific feature updates profile:
+3. To open the **Windows 10 and later feature updates** report and view device details for a specific feature updates profile:

    - In the admin center, go to **Reports** > **Windows updates** > select the **Reports** tab > select **Windows Feature Update Report**.